 Applicants should apply prior to the beginning of each semester.

 Hired students who wish to continue grading from one semester to the next need not reapply.
 However, they must email Amy Holbrook to notify her of their wish to be considered for the following semester whether for the same or a different course and/or instructor.
 Rehires are not guaranteed.

 The Economics Department strives to place all qualified applicants; however, it is not always possible.

-We are currently accepting ECON grader/TA applications for the spring semester.
-Please click on this link to access the College’s internal job board Workable Referrals.
-You can type econ in the search bar on the top left to search for any econ position or enter the grading position number, 900463.
+Once the position is posted in Workable, you can type “econ” in the search bar on the top left to search for the position or enter the grading position number, 900463.
 Once you find the posting, hover your cursor over the title, then click “apply” and complete your application.
 A cover letter and CV are not required for your application.

-The Student Employment Office requires all student positions and hiring to be processed through Workable (new as of Fall 2022).
+The Student Employment Office requires all student hiring to be processed through Workable (new as of Fall 2022).
 Students may not begin working until the hiring process is completed by Human Resources.
 With the new processing schedule all students start dates will be on a Monday.

 Please visit the Student Employment Office site for information regarding required employment documents and training.